 A landmark ruling on stem cell cultures was issued in November 2008.
 In the WARF/Thomson case (G 2/06), the EBoA decided that under the EPC it is not possible to grant a patent for an invention which necessarily involves the use and destruction of human embryos.
 The EBoA stressed, however, that its decision did not concern the general question of human stem cell patentability.

 In a similar manner, the Court of Justice of the EU ruled in 2011, in the "Brüstle case" (C-34/10), that Article 6(2)(c) of the EU directive excludes from patentability an invention which presupposes the destruction of a human embryo irrespective of the point in time at which such destruction takes place.

 With regard to plant-related inventions, the EBoA ruled in G 1/98 that plants are in principle patentable if the technical teaching of the invention is not limited to a specific plant variety or varieties.
 This was also the approach adopted by the EU directive and was explicitly codified in Rule 27(b) EPC in 1999.
-In 2010 the EBoA decided, in what is referred to as the "broccoli and tomato case" (G 2/07 and G 1/08), that a process for the production of plants comprising the steps of crossing and selection is excluded from patentability even if it contains an additional step of a technical nature, such as the use of molecular genetic markers.
+In 2010 the EBoA decided, in what is referred to as the "broccoli and tomato I case" (G 2/07 and G 1/08), that a process for the production of plants comprising the steps of crossing and selection is excluded from patentability even if it contains an additional step of a technical nature, such as the use of molecular genetic markers.
 The EBoA has been asked to clarify whether the products of such processes (i.e. plants or fruits) are likewise excluded from patentability.
 In its decisions (G2/12 and G2/13, known as “broccoli and tomato II”) of March 2015, the EBoA ruled that the products of such processes (i.e. plants or fruits) could still be patented – if the conditions of patentability are fulfilled – even if they are obtained from such a non-patentable method.